Downtown Muncie Historic Walking Tour

 This brick Queen Anne style structure with limestone detailing was built in 1899 as a combined residential and commercial building by local cigar store owner, Eli Hoover.
 The two-and-one-half story, red brick building has an irregular roof with multiple gables of varying pitch and size; slate fishtail shingles cover some of the gable ends.
 The commercial entrance is through the southeast corner of the building, while the residential entrance door is accessed by a front porch against the southwest portion of the structure.
 The porch columns are round with Corinthian capitals.
 The Eli Hoover House and Confectionery was listed in the National Register of Historic Places in 1988 as a contributing structure in the Historic Resources of Downtown Muncie Multiple Resource Area; at that time, the building was being used for commercial office space.

-Muncie is the county seat of Delaware County.
-The Delaware County Historical Society's headquarters are on East Washington Street.
-Their resource center and library are open Tuesday to Friday 12p to 4p and by appointment.
-Their members give talks on a number of topics of local interest to groups.
-DCHS also maintains the Moore-Youse Home Museum next door, in a circa 1860 wood frame house that was owned by one family for 118 years.
+Muncie is the county seat of Delaware County and the Delaware County Historical Society's headquarters are on East Washington Street with a resource center and library.
+Members and gusts of the organization offer talks on a number of topics of local interest, and DCHS also maintains the Moore-Youse Home Museum next door, in a circa 1860 wood frame house that was owned by one family for 118 years.
 One of the oldest standing structures in Muncie, the Moore-Youse Home was listed in the National Register in 1984.